 The real problem with parents today…

-I am so so sick of reading articles about how we parents are messing up our kids.
+We’ve all read those articles about how us parents are messing up our kids.

-This article links increasing rates of childhood depression, ADHD and suicide with parents not being firm enough and using technology as a baby-sitter.
+Articles like this one that’s been read by over 30 million people links increasing rates of childhood depression, ADHD and suicide with parents not being firm enough and using technology as a baby-sitter!

-The massive issue that most of these articles miss is that today’s children no longer have a parent whose role it is to take care of them.
+Today’s children no longer have a parent whose main responsibility it is to take care of them.

 Let’s look at it in detail…

 Let’s say someone works 40 hours per week (although many employers expect even more from their workers!)

 Say we spend an hour getting to work, parking etc. and the same on the way home every day.
 That’s 10 hours every week.

 We’re asleep for maybe 8 hours each night (we wish!!).
 Let’s say from 10.30pm until 6.30am.
 So that’s roughly 56 hours spent sleeping.

 Many of us spend roughly an hour each day cooking, washing up and doing a little housework.
 That’s 7 hours and that’s if you’re quick!